cadhead/cyberia/README.md

 About
 ---
 Web application that provides media synchronization and chat for a number of channels.

+The both serverside and frontside is written in modern JavaScript and runs on Node.JS.
+It makes use of a mongodb database to store user registrations and data about each channel.
+Cyberia make use preact for frontend developing and parceljs as bundler.

 This is a pet project that developed just for fun and learning.
 I hosting cyberia server at https://cyberiatv.online/

 Todo